jmacchiarelli/ethereum-developer-course/README.md

 # ethereum-developer-course

-Course work on the Udemy course Ethereum & Solidity: The Complete Developer's Guide
+This repository contains my course work for the Udemy course Ethereum & Solidity: The Complete Developer's Guide

-Goal is to complete before ETH Denver 2018
+My goal is to complete this work before ETH Denver 2018